-Medicare began paying for two new CPT® codes (99495 and 99496) as of January 1, 2013 to report Transitional Care Management (TCM) or follow-up care for patients who have been discharged from the hospital and other health facilities.
+Medicare began paying for two new charge codes as of January 1, 2013, to report Transitional Care Management (TCM) or follow-up care for patients who have been discharged from the hospital and other health facilities.
 The new codes can result in a payment increase of 40-45 percent for these visits based on the relative value units (RVUs) that Medicare uses for reimbursement of physician services.

-Because of the tight timeline, it is nearly impossible to meet this criteria on a paper system.
-But with pMD, which allows providers to enter in their billing charges and hand-off notes from smartphones, doctors are able to submit discharge information electronically from the patient's bedside to their offices in real time.
+Because of the tight timeline, it is nearly impossible to meet these criteria on a paper system.
+But with pMD, which allows providers to enter in their billing charges and hand-off notes from smartphones, doctors are able to submit discharge information electronically from the patient's bedside to their offices in real-time.
 Their staff is then able to reach out to the patient immediately to schedule a follow-up appointment.

 “Before pMD, following up with the patients was a variable thing,” Dr. Sande said.
 “There was no consistency, and for a lot of doctors, no way to track whether the follow-up appointment ever happened.
 Patients used to fall through the cracks.”

 “With pMD, we don’t have to make any phone calls to the office or track anything on paper.
 The system alerts us when we need a follow-up, prompts us to give a time frame for the follow-up, and makes sure staff follows up with the patients.
 It’s easy, and I don’t have to worry about it.”